ravisheth/mapsseq/README.md

 	- 7 10 infinity

 ##### Ampure clean up
-- Ensure that droplets are intact after cycling
+- Ensure that droplets are intact after cycling.
+One tube can be taken and droplet encapsulation distributions can be observed for QC purposes if desired.
 - Add 10uL of perfluorooctonal to the droplet phase.
-Vertically shake 3-4 times hard and centrifuge down.
+Vertically flick 3-4 times hard and centrifuge down.
-- Extract aqueous phase
+- Extract 6uL of the aqueous phase and add 14uL nuclease free water.
-- Clean up with AmpureXP 0.8x and resuspend in 5uL
+- Clean up with AmpureXP 0.8x and resuspend in 5uL.

 ##### Indexing PCR
 - Setup up following reaction: 5uL first round PCR product, 2uL forward index primer (10uM), 2uL reverse index primer (10um), 1uL water, 10uL 2x KapaHifi MasterMix.